Help for Foxhound 4.0.4740a

 8.3 Adhoc Functions

-Foxhound uses a variety of SQL functions to reformat performance statistics for readability, and some of those functions are available for use in adhoc queries.
+Foxhound uses a variety of SQL functions to reformat performance statistics for readability,

 CREATE FUNCTION rroad_f_bytes_as_kmg